-Task Task 1 Task 2

-Course Component Source Analysis Depth Study 6: Holocaust Extended Response Depth Study 4: Rights and Freedoms

-Due Date Term 1, Weeks 7/8 Term 2, Weeks 2/3

-Outcomes Assessed Weighting HT5-5 Identifies and evaluates the usefulness of sources in the historical inquiry process.
+Task Task 1 Task 2 Quizzes Course Compo onent Source Analysis Extended Response Various Topics Due Date Term 1, Weeks 8/9 Term 2, Weeks 3/4 Fortnightly during Terms 1/2 Outcomes Assessed Weighting HT5-5 Identifies and evaluates the usefulness of sources in the historical inquiry process.
 HT5-7 Explains different contexts, perspectives and interpretations of the modern world and Australia.
-HT5-8 Selects and analyses a range of historical sources to locate information relevant to historical inquiry.
-HT5-3 Explains and analyses the motives and actions of past individuals and groups in the historical contexts that shaped the modern world and Australia.
+HT5-8 Selects and analyses a range of historical sources to locate information relevant tohistorical inquiry.
+HT5-3 Explains and analyses the motives and actions of past individuals and groups in the historicalcontexts that shaped the modern world and Australia.
 HT5-4 Explains and analyses the causes and effects of events and developments in the modern world and Australia.
 HT5-10 Selects and uses appropriate oral, written, visual and digital forms to communicate effectively about the past for different audiences.

-Weighting % 100% 50% 50%
+HT5-2 Sequences and explains the significant patterns of continuity and change in the development of the Modern World and Australia.
+HT5-6 Uses relevant evidence from sources to support historical narratives, explanations and analyses of the modern world and Australia.
+HT5-9 Applies a range of relevant historical terms and concepts when communicating an understanding of the past.
+Weighting % 100% 40% 40% 20%